 Most tour operators include refreshments, some of the boats have glass floors and some even provide live music on board.
 Here is the tour I went on, which was brilliant.
 I recommend taking this foldable sun hat to protect your head, and a good pair of sunglasses too.

-?Address: Latchi Harbour, Latchi, Cyprus.
+📍Address: Latchi Harbour, Latchi, Cyprus.

-5. Explore Lefkara Village
+5. Explore Lefkara village.

-Prepare to be charmed by the picturesque village of Lefkara, where time seems to stand still.
-Famous for its delicate lacework and silverware, the village provides an authentic experience of traditional Cypriot culture.
 As you wander through the cobbled streets, you’ll encounter local artisans working on their intricate lace designs, a tradition that has been passed down through generations.

 This Troodos food tour takes you to Lefkara.
 The tour leaves from Larnaca but they also depart from other towns in Cyprus too.

-?
-Address: Lefkara Village, Larnaca District, Cyprus.
+📍Address: Lefkara Village, Larnaca District, Cyprus.

-6. Hike in the Troodos Mountains
+6. Go hiking in the Troodos Mountains.

 Nature lovers and hiking enthusiasts will find paradise in the Troodos Mountains.
 The mountain range offers lots of picturesque and scenic trails.
 There are easy walks through charming villages to challenging hikes leading to the island’s highest peaks.